awsdocs/amazon-emr-management-guide/doc_source/emr-custom-ami.md

 + Pre\-install applications and perform other customizations instead of using bootstrap actions\.
 This can improve cluster start time and streamline the startup work flow\.
 For more information and an example, see [Creating a Custom Amazon Linux AMI from a Preconfigured Instance](#emr-custom-ami-preconfigure)\.
 + Implement more sophisticated cluster and node configurations than bootstrap actions allow\.
 + Encrypt the EBS root device volumes \(boot volumes\) of EC2 instances in your cluster if you are using an Amazon EMR version earlier than 5\.24\.0\.
 For more information, see [Creating a Custom AMI with an Encrypted Amazon EBS Root Device Volume](#emr-custom-ami-encrypted)\.
+**Note**
+Beginning with Amazon EMR version 5\.24\.0, you can use a security configuration option to encrypt EBS root device and storage volumes when you specify AWS KMS as your key provider\.
+For more information, see [Local Disk Encryption](emr-data-encryption-options.md#emr-encryption-localdisk)\.

 ## Best Practices and Considerations<a name="emr-custom-ami-considerations"></a>